 You could then use your previous month’s budget as a base for the current month, using the buffer to cover any shortfalls.
 You might want to replenish this buffer when you have extra money in a month.
 You may also try building your budget based on a low estimate of your monthly income to increase the odds that you’ll be able to stay within your budget.

-An irregular income means that you might spend more time adjusting your budget as you income fluctuates.
+An irregular income means that you might spend more time adjusting your budget as your income fluctuates.
+You might need, say, multiple budgets.
+A seasonal worker could have, say, a high season and a low season budget that they use at various points during a typical year.

 Recommended: How to Transfer Money